usnistgov/nist-mud/README.md

 Specific copyrights for code that has been re-used from other open source projects are noted in the source files as appropriate.

+Please acknowledge our work if you find this code useful.

+## Credits ##

+* The MUD Standard was primarily authored by Eliot Lear (Cisco) in the OPSAWG interest group.
+* Lead designer / developer for this project : M. Ranganathan <mranga@nist.gov>
+* Design Contributors : Charif Mohammed, Doug Montgomery
+* Project Manager Doug Montgomery <dougm@nist.gov>
+* This is a product of the Advanced Networking Technologies Division.

 # NOTE: This project is in an early state of devlopment#

 This code is shared for early review.
 It is an implementation